Aunt Jemima: Rebranding of 2020–2021

 On June 17, 2020, Quaker Oats announced that the Aunt Jemima brand would be discontinued and replaced with a new name and image "to make progress toward racial equality".
 The image was removed from packaging in fall 2020, while the name change was said to be planned for a later date.

-Within one day of the June 2020 announcement, other similarly motivated rebrandings and reviews of brand marketing were also announced, including for Uncle Ben's rice (which was renamed Ben's Original), the Mrs. Butterworth's pancake syrup brand and bottle shape, and the "Rastus" Black chef logo used by Cream of Wheat.
+Within one day of the June 2020 announcement, other similarly motivated rebrandings and reviews of brand marketing were also announced, including for Uncle Ben's rice (which was renamed Ben's Original), the Mrs. Butterworth's pancake syrup brand and bottle shape, and the "Rastus" black-chef logo used by Cream of Wheat.

 Descendants of Aunt Jemima models Lillian Richard and Anna Short Harrington objected to the change.
 Vera Harris, a family historian for Richard's family, said "I wish we would take a breath and not just get rid of everything.
 Because good or bad, it is our history."
-Harris further stated "Erasing my Aunt Lillian Richard would erase a part of history."
+Harris further stated that "Erasing my Aunt Lillian Richard would erase a part of history."
 Harrington's great-grandson Larnell Evans said "This is an injustice for me and my family.
 This is part of my history."
 Evans had previously lost a lawsuit against Quaker Oats (and others) for billions of dollars in 2015.

 On February 9, 2021, PepsiCo announced that the replacement brand name would be Pearl Milling Company.
 PepsiCo purchased that brand name for that purpose on February 1, 2021.
-The new branding was launched that June, one year after the company announced they would drop Aunt Jemima branding.
+The new branding was launched that June, one year after the company announced that they would drop Aunt Jemima branding.
 PepsiCo referenced the Aunt Jemima brand by logotype on the front of the packaging for at least six months after the rebrand.
-Following that period, PepsiCo said it wouldn't be able to completely and permanently abandon the Aunt Jemima brand due to trademark law; if it did, a third party could obtain and use the brand.
+Following that period, PepsiCo said that it wouldn't be able to completely and permanently abandon the Aunt Jemima brand due to trademark law; if it did, a third party could obtain and use the brand.